 - Students competing must be enrolled full-time in the school they are representing.

-- New Zealand students competing must be a Year 7 or Year 8 student.
+- New Zealand students competing must be classified as a Year 7 or Year 8 student on the New Zealand Ministry of Education Enrol database.

 - Students may compete in more than one code however timetable allowances will NOT be made for any competitors.

-- All participants must have online medical and media waiver documentation completed by Friday 14th August to be eligible to compete.
+- All participants must have online medical and media waiver documentation completed to be eligible compete.

 To ensure players are given equal opportunities the AIMS Games Trust recommends all players get to play a minimum of half the time of a game.